Healthy Recipes Blog

 Should I peel the cucumbers?

-There's no need to peel the cucumbers, but please wash them.
+There's no need to peel English cucumbers, but please wash them.
 Their skin is soft and edible.
 However, if you prefer to peel them, that's fine too.
+Regular cucumbers' peel is thicker and can be slightly bitter, so it's best to peel them.

 Can I use regular vinegar?